staticvoidmain/notes/you_suck_at_vs.md

 <aside class="notes">

   Now, to be fair, it's probably not really coming out of your pocket, so you don't really _have_ to care as much, but at least learn to leverage the investment to improve your quality of life.

   It makes sense to invest in the best tools possible, but if you don't really understand how to exploit that value, you may as well spend 0.5% of the asking price on a personal copy of Sublime Text 3 or VSCode

   [1] You should always have a lightweight and competent text editor for making small quick changes.
 Change the default C# file assocation to use this editor instead of Visual Studio.
   [2] Notepad++ is terrible.
 Stop using it.
 </aside>

+# Disclaimer

-Disclaimer: I can't really make you a promise that you're going to unlock the FULL potential just by watching my videos, or that I even know all the ins and outs myself, but I'm gonna do what I can.
+I can't really make you a promise that you're going to unlock the FULL potential just by watching my videos, or that I even know all the ins and outs myself, but I'm gonna do what I can.

 # Your tools matter

 I shouldn't have to tell you this, but you spend a lot of time typing text into a computer.
 You have

-* Your text editor should be an extension of your arms.
-It should bend to your will.
+* Your text editor should be an extension of you.
-* Code should flow effortlessly from your brain to your fingertips to the keyboard to the screen with no barriers or distractions.
+* brain -> keyboard -> screen
-* If you have to spend more time wrangling your tooling to get it to work right, either your tools suck, or you suck.
+* If you spend most of your time wrangling your tooling to get it to work right, either your tools suck, or you suck.

 # Thus ends the lesson

+Next up, fixing the horrible defaults.

-# Episode 1, The Defaults Suck
+#  The Defaults Suck

 - Twitter: @RossJennings
 - Website: SmugDeveloper.com